Minecraftian14/calang/README.md

 # Future of Calang

 It is likely that Calang will eventually disappear.
-In the meantime, Calang growth expectations is expected to be roughly as follows:
+In the meantime, Calang growth expectations is expected to be roughly following the issues list on Github.

-1. version 2: improve type-safety, hoare logic (?) and assertions (?)
-2. version 3: literate programming
-3. version 4: use the abstract types and the built-in service loader to make types and operators system modular